machine-intelligence-oberlin/Signature-Classification/README.md

 01. [x] Create repository
 02. Collect signature data
 03. Implement simple CNNs in TensorFlow
+NOTE: Follow this tutorial [LSTM TutorialPoint](https://www.tutorialspoint.com/tensorflow/tensorflow_recurrent_neural_networks.htm) and instead of MNIST.
+I have uploaded the tutorial with comments for where we will replace things.
-04. Implement existing models on this data
+04. Implement other existing models on this data
 05. Research image segmentation?

 ### Folder Layout